Jamesits/docker-ripe-atlas/README.md

 ### Running under Debian 10

-When the host distro is Debian 10 or similarly old ones, you might need to add `--security-opt tseccomp:unconfined` to the `docker run` command to make things work.
+When the host distro is Debian 10 or similarly old ones, you might need to add `--security-opt seccomp:unconfined` to the `docker run` command to make things work.
 We don't recommend using EOL'ed distros.